The History of the Gibson J-45

 1942–1945

-It is extremely difficult to lump together the so-called "Banner Era" from 1942 to 1945, when the J-45 was born.
+It is extremely difficult to categorize the so-called "Banner period" from 1942, when the J-45 was born, to 1945 as a single group.

-The body top was made of four pieces, and the wood used for the neck block was poplar instead of mahogany,
+the body top was made of four pieces, or the wood used for the neck block was poplar instead of mahogany.

-Given that it was wartime, it's full of unique specifications.
+and given that it was wartime, the models are full of unique specifications.

-Individuals with maple sidebacks feature a dark-toned finish.
+Models with maple sides and back feature a dark-toned finish.

-【Body Sides & Back】: Mahogany or Maple ※Laminated models available
+[Body Sides & Back]: Mahogany or Maple *Some models are laminated

 【Fingerboard】: Brazilian Rosewood or Gumwood